T2Je/FYPhoto/README.md

 - [JXPhotoBrowser](https://github.com/JiongXing/PhotoBrowser)

 ## Dependency
-FYPhoto relies on [SDWebImage](https://github.com/SDWebImage/SDWebImage) for provide async image downloader with cache support.
+FYPhoto relies on [SDWebImage](https://github.com/SDWebImage/SDWebImage) to provide async image downloader with cache support, relies on [UICircularProgressRing](https://github.com/luispadron/UICircularProgressRing) to render circular progress rings and timers .

 ## Obj-C support
 Objective-C is not supported and this is not on our roadmap.
 Swift is the future and dropping Obj-C is the price to pay to keep our velocity on this library :)

 ## Plan
-- Add more features to edit photo, include `Filter`, `Mosaic`, etc.
+Add more features to edit photo, include `Filter`, `Mosaic`, etc.

 ## License
 FYPhoto is released under the MIT license.